Not many people have heard of a “split keyboard.”

 The fact that it is a 60% array, rather than a 65% array, gives the impression that it will be preferred by those whose work involves typing codes and the like.

-Left-right split recommended keyboard [Homemade keyboard].
+Left-right split keyboard [Home-made keyboard

 In fact, I have the impression that there are many amateur split keyboard designers in Japan who are active in the world.